latentai/example-applications/setup_scripts/x86_cuda/README.md

-# Example Application - Dependency Install Scripts LEIP SDK
+# Example Application - Dependency Install Scripts LEIP Compiler Framework
-The LEIP SDK comes pre-installed with all the dependencies that you will need to run the LOR in the container.
+The LEIP Compiler Framework comes pre-installed with all the dependencies that you will need to run the LOR in the container.

-If you would like to run the example applications in this repo within the LEIP SDK, you will need to install some additional dependencies such as `torch` and `torchvision`.
+If you would like to run the example applications in this repo within the LEIP Compiler Framework, you will need to install some additional dependencies such as `torch` and `torchvision`.
 This directory includes a script to install those dependencies and can be run using the following: